What sort of financial aid does Hastings offer?

-Applicants must be U.S. citizens or eligible non-citizens who are making satisfactory academic progress toward their degree.
+Applicants must be U.S. citizens, permanent residents or other eligible non-citizens who are making satisfactory academic progress toward their degree.
 Eligibility for different categories of aid is based on financial need as determined by the financial aid system developed by the U.S. Congress and the U.S. Department of Education (USDE).
-To receive Perkins, Direct Stafford and Direct Grad-PLUS loans or a Hastings Grant, applicants cannot be in default on a student loan or owe a repayment.
+To receive Perkins, Direct Stafford and Direct Grad-PLUS loans or a Hastings Grant, applicants cannot be in default on a federal student loan or owe a federal student aid repayment.
 Students are eligible for a maximum of six semesters of campus-based aid.

 How do I apply for Loans and Grants?

 Applicants for financial aid must submit two forms: the Free Application for Federal Student Aid (FAFSA) and the Hastings Financial Aid Supplement.
 Because the most desirable student loan funds are limited, students are encouraged to complete the financial aid application process as soon as possible.
 Additionally, you are encouraged to file your tax return with the IRS early because this information may be needed to determine your eligibility.
 Students who complete the FAFSA online at www.fafsa.ed.gov and submit the Hastings Financial Aid Supplement by the UCH institutional deadline (February 17 for continuing and March 2 for entering students) receive priority consideration for grants, loans and scholarships.
 Students who miss this priority deadline will be given the best financial aid package available depending upon remaining funds.